dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 If MQType-Query is received in any inbound DNS message with an OpCode other than QUERY (0) the server MUST return a FORMERR response.

-A server that receives an MQTYPE-Response option in a query or that receives more than one MQTYPE-Query option MUST return a FORMERR response.
+A server that receives an MQTYPE-Response option in any inbound DNS message MUST return a FORMERR response.

-If any duplicate QTx is received in the query (or one duplicating the primary QTYPE field) the server MUST return a FORMERR response.
+A server that receives more than one MQTYPE-Query option in a query MUST return a FORMERR response.

 If MQTYPE-Query is received in a query that contains no primary question (i.e. QDCOUNT=0) the server MUST return a FORMERR response.

+If any duplicate QTx (or one duplicating the primary QTYPE field) is contained in a query the server MUST return a FORMERR response.

 If any invalid QTx is received in the query (e.g. one corresponding to a meta-RR) the server MUST return a FORMERR response.